 As you probably already know, there is no shortage of innovative and incredible home tech devices.
-We can buy refrigerators that we can see inside of from our smartphones while at the grocery store.
+We can buy refrigerators that we can see inside of our smartphones while at the grocery store.
 (Are you low on milk?
 Now you can find out!)
-There are streaming devices that allow us to binge-watch shows and security systems that record the delivery of your daughter’s new LEGO set at 10:21 this morning.
+There are streaming devices that allow us to binge-watch shows.
+And security systems that record the delivery of your daughter’s new LEGO set at 10:21 this morning.

 In order for these awesome devices to work, though, you are going to need a few key things.
 First, a good router.
 Next, you’ll want a reliable WiFi connection.
-All that’s left is the confidence to know you can handle setting up any new tech you decide to buy.
+All that’s left is to read resources like this article over on Infinity Dish so that you get the confidence you need to feel confident that you can handle setting up any new tech you decide to buy.

 With these goals in mind, please consider the following words of advice:

 Your router will help connect your main computer to your home’s WiFi system.
 This will in turn will control the many cool devices you have invested in.

 Since lag times and constant buffering can be frustrating, be sure you are using your router properly.
 If your home office is centrally located, consider locating the router here.
 This way, it can more easily power the Playstation 5 in your living room and your laptop at the kitchen table.
 Be sure your Internet speed is high enough to handle your amount of use.
 If your home is quite large, consider adding a second router.

 Learn How to Connect Home Devices to WiFi

 Once you have ascertained that your router and Internet speed are up to the challenges your family members dish out, it may be time to shop for some new devices.
 For instance, if you want to start watching some shows on Paramount+ on the TV in your bedroom, you will need to learn how to connect Fire TV Stick to WiFi.
 If you are new to the world of smart televisions, you will want to learn how to connect a smart TV to WiFi.